Rogers' Rangers: Carillon and Crown Point

 On July 7–8, 1758, Rogers' Rangers took part in the Battle of Carillon.
-On July 27, 1758, between Fort Edwards and Half-Way Brook, 300 Indians and 200 French/Canadians under Captain St. Luc ambushed a British convoy.
+On July 27, 1758, 300 Indians and 200 French Canadians under Captain St. Luc ambushed a British convoy between Fort Edward and Half-Way Brook.
 The British lost 116 killed (including 16 Rangers) and 60 captured.

-On August 8, 1758, near Crown Point, New York, a British force of Rangers, light infantry, and provincials was ambushed by a French-Canadian-Indian force of 450 under Captain Marin.
-In this action, Major Israel Putnam was captured.
-He was reportedly saved from burning at the stake by the Abenaki through the intervention of a French officer and a providential thunderstorm.
+On August 8, 1758, a British force of Rangers, light infantry, and provincials was ambushed near Crown Point, New York by a French and Indian force of 450 under Captain Marin.
+Major Israel Putnam was captured, but he was reportedly saved from being burned at the stake by the Abenaki through the intervention of a French officer.
 Francis Parkman reported 49 British fatalities and "more than a hundred" killed of the enemy.
-Rogers claimed the British losses were 33 and that those of the enemy as 199.
+Rogers claimed that the British lost 33 and the enemy lost 199.
 Another source reports that the French casualties were four Indians and six Canadians killed, and four Indians and six Canadians wounded, including an officer and a cadet.